barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-6.PNG" />

-IN this example, I used my exsting public key from my file system.
+In this example, I used my existing public key from my file system.

 <img src="./img/occs-7.PNG" />

 - Specify the username (admin) and password.
 - Choose the compute shape.
-To preserve your credits I suggest leave the default.
+To preserve your credits I suggest you accept the default value.
 - Choose the number of worker nodes you want to spread your Docker workload across.

 In this example, you can get away with 1 worker node to run both the web app container and the MongoDB container.